agustinparrotta/design-patterns/README.md

 - This pattern is recognizable by behavioral methods in an abstract/interface type (sender) which invokes a method in an implementation of a different abstract/interface type (receiver) which has been encapsulated by the command implementation during its creation.
 - It is easier to add new commands, queue or log commands for later execution, or undo/redo commands as needed.
 - The strategy pattern sounds similar.
 However, the intent is different.
 The strategy pattern focuses on providing alternative algorithms or strategies for a particular task, while the command pattern focuses on encapsulating a request as an object to enable undo/redo operations or to implement logging and transactional systems.
+- It provides us with the ability to separate an action that needs to be done from the moment that it is requested to its actual execution.
+- Examples of this can be found in libraries that interact with databases.
+For instance, in psycopg2 (a PostgreSQL client library), we establish a connection.
+From this, we get a cursor, and to that cursor, we can pass a SQL statement to run.
+When we call the execute method, the internal representation of the object changes, but nothing is actually run in the database.
+It is when we call fetchall() (or a similar method) that the data is actually queried and is available in the cursor.
+- This pattern can be useful when we're dealing with asynchronous programming.

 Importance: 5
+Recommended: 4

 ### 3.3.
 Iterator